-Level 1 - Throughout you'll take part in professional practice placements, giving you experience in a range of different settings including nursery/early years (ages 3-7) and middle/upper stages (ages 8-12).
+Throughout you'll take part in professional practice placements, giving you experience in a range of different settings including nursery/early years (ages 3-7) and middle/upper stages (ages 8-12).
 This helps you to apply theory to practice from an early stage in your studies.
-You'll also be able to choose a module from the wider University, such as politics, English, film studies, or philosophy.